 Universal Robots Skills Certification Program

-Upon completing the Educational Robotics Training core course work, a student receives 32 course credit hours and a Universal Robots industry-recognized certification.
+Upon completing the Educational Robotics Training core course work, students receive 32 course credit hours and a Universal Robots industry-recognized certification.
 For instructor certification, Universal Robots conducts a 4-day Teacher Certification Training Program.

 Stratasys Additive Manufacturing Certification Program